 In the modern religions of love and tolerance, in the pseudo-Christianity of our time, the quasi-evangelicalism of our day, there are many subjects to be avoided, many subjects to be removed, some even to be denied.
-None more eagerly jettisoned that the reality of hell.
-This truth of eternal punishment to come on those who do not believe the Gospel savingly is a painful message to preach.
+None more eagerly jettisoned than the reality of hell.
+This truth of eternal punishment to come on those who do not believe the gospel savingly is a painful message to preach.
 I can give you testimony to that.
 It is not only a painful message to preach, it is a painful message to hear.
 It is a painful message to process.
-It is a painful truth to apply...but it is Biblical; and it is Biblical because it is true.
+It is a painful truth to apply.
+But it is biblical; and it is biblical because it is true.

-This punishment is defined by the word ionias, which is the word eternal or everlasting; and there are people who would like to redefine that word ionias and say, "Well, it doesn't really mean forever."
-But if you do that with hell, you've just done it with Heaven, because the same word is used to describe that.
-If there is not an everlasting hell, then there is not an everlasting Heaven; and I'll go one beyond that.
-The same word is used to describe God; and so if there is not an everlasting hell, then there is not an everlasting Heaven, nor is there an everlasting God.
+This punishment is defined by the word aiōnios, which is the word eternal or everlasting; and there are people who would like to redefine that word aiōnios and say, "Well, it doesn't really mean forever."
+But if you do that with hell, you've just done it with heaven, because the same word is used to describe that.
+If there is not an everlasting hell, then there is not an everlasting heaven; and I'll go one beyond that.
+The same word is used to describe God.
+And so, if there is not an everlasting hell, then there is not an everlasting heaven, nor is there an everlasting God.

 He would've eaten that.
-He would've groveled with the dogs and eaten what only the dogs eat, the filthy bread.
-Not only did he not have the opportunity to eat the filthy bread with the dogs, but the same dogs in verse 21 were coming and licking his sores as if he were some kinda road kill.
+He would've groveled with the dogs and eaten what only the dogs eat — the filthy bread.
+Not only did he not have the opportunity to eat the filthy bread with the dogs, but the same dogs in verse 21 were coming and licking his sores as if he were some kind of road kill.
 This is the worst possible human existence.

 It's not a surprise that the rich man was buried.
 It was a surprise that he died.
 Should've been as healthy as healthy can be with everything that he had — all the resources; but with all his money, all his luxury, all his friends, all his privilege, all his prestige, he couldn't buy another day of life.
 Riches do not prevent the inevitable death.
 Even though you give him an honorable funeral, that doesn't stop the reality.
 These two men lived at opposite extremes.
 They lived as extremely distant as you can get; and yet they existed close together, for the poor man was at the doorway of the rich man's house; and the rich man treated him with complete indifference.
 He longed to eat the crumbs; but it doesn't say he ever got any of them.